Skip to main content

 Phi Mu Alpha Sinfonia

-Faculty Advisor: Dr. Jeremy Marks | President: Joe Sinski | Instagram: @sigmabeta_pma
+Faculty Advisor: Dr. Brian Taylor | President: Addison Brelja | Instagram: @sigmabeta_pma

 The world’s oldest and largest secret national fraternal society in music, founded in 1898.
-A Fraternity that is dedicated to the advancement of Music in America.
+A fraternity that is dedicated to the advancement of music in America.
 This is an organization for individuals who are passionate about music and understand that it has a place in the world today.

 Sigma Alpha Iota

-Faculty Advisors: Dr. Sequina DuBose | President: Alyssa Prior | Instagram: @sai_mu_psi
+Faculty Advisor: Dr. Sequina DuBose | President: Lydia Elder | Instagram: @sai_mu_psi

 Collegiate Chapter of the National Association for Music Education

-Faculty Advisor: Dr. Fred Spano | President: Patrick Nguyen | Instagram: @unccnafme
+Faculty Advisor: Dr. Fred Spano | President: Rebecca Cotrone | Instagram: @unccnafme

 The Department of Music sponsors Chapter 891 of the Collegiate National Association for Music Education (CNAfME), the only professional organization that involves all types of music educators (i.e., general music, band, choir, orchestra).
 Each year collegiate members attend the annual North Carolina Music Educators Conference (NCMEA) in Winston-Salem at a reduced conference price.